4d/docs/docs/WebServer/qodly-studio.md

 ## About license usage for rendering

-In default mode or in "force login" mode when the form that calls data or a function (see above), to render Qodly forms, you must have an available license, as rendering a Qodly form opens a session on the project database's main web server.
+In default mode when any form is rendered, or in "force login" mode when a form handling data or calling a function is rendered, you must have an available license, as rendering Qodly forms targets the project database's main web server.

 ### URL Schemes